Majesty: The Fantasy Kingdom Sim: Economy

+Gold is also spent as soon as it's offered as a reward.
+Rewards need money to draw the attention of heroes and can be increased or cancelled, but not retrieved.

 Reception

 Majesty was generally well received by the gaming press, with many reviews commenting positively on its unique combination of elements from different genres.
 The game's Linux port was also well received, with gamers giving it four stars and numerous positive comments on The Linux Game Tome, as well as numerous positive comments at LinuxGames.

 The game was reviewed in 2000 in Dragon #269 by Johnny L. Wilson in the "Silycon Sorcery" column.
 Wilson sums up the game: "Majesty offers a very different feeling than the average strategy or role-playing game in a fantasy world.
 It is similar to being a Dungeon Master or playing a simplified version of Birthright."

 The editors of Computer Gaming World nominated Majesty as the best strategy game of 2000, although it lost to Sacrifice.
 However, the magazine presented Majesty with a special award "Pleasant Surprise of the Year", and the editors wrote that it "hooked more than one of us with a quick-paced, hands-off formula that defied our expectations and won our hearts."

 Daniel Erickson reviewed the PC version of the game for Next Generation, rating it 3/5, and stated that "A great take on a classic formula.
 Only its lack of solid multiplay keeps Majesty out of the top ranks of RTS games."